-115.252 (a): GEO policy 5.1.2-A, Sexual Abuse Grievances section and SRRC Policy 2019-5 Resident Grievance System provides a procedure for residents to submit grievances regarding sexual abuse and the agency has procedures for dealing with these grievances.
-Instructions on how to file grievances are provided to residents on PREA Education Manual for Residents, Resident Handbook and PREA posters.
+115.252 (a): GEO policy 5.1.2-A, Sexual Abuse Grievances section provides a procedure for residents to submit grievances regarding sexual abuse and the agency has procedures for dealing with these grievances.
+Instructions on how to file grievances are provided to residents on PREA Education Manual for Residents and PREA posters.

 115.252 (b): There is no time limit when a resident can submit a grievance regarding sexual abuse.
 GEO does not impose a time limit to any portion of a grievance that does not allege an incident of sexual abuse.
 Residents are not required to use any informal grievance process or attempt to resolve with staff an alleged incident of sexual abuse.
-Agency policy does not restrict GEO's ability to defend against a lawsuit filed by a resident on the ground that the applicable statute of limitations has expired.
+Agency policy does not restrict GEO's ability to defend against a lawsuit filed by an inmate on the ground that the applicable statute of limitations has expired.
 The PREA Compliance Manager receives all copies of grievances related to sexual abuse or sexual harassment for monitoring purposes.
 In interview with the PREA Compliance Manager and information provided on the Pre-Audit Questionnaire, in the past 12 months there were no grievances filed alleging sexual abuse.

 115.252 (c): Based on agency and facility policies, residents have a right to submit grievances alleging sexual abuse to someone other than the staff member who is the subject of the complaint and the grievance will not be referred to the subject of the complaint.
-Residents may submit grievances to the facility director or to GEO's PREA coordinator.
-If a third-party file a grievance on a resident's behalf, the alleged victim must agree to have the grievance filed on his behalf.
+Residents may submit grievances to the Facility Administrator or to GEO's PREA Coordinator.
+If a third party files a grievance on a resident's behalf, the alleged victim must agree to have the grievance filed on his behalf.